department-of-veterans-affairs/va.gov-team/products/identity-personalization/change-address/address-validation/user testing/address validation.md

 2.  **Background: Briefly, what is the background on this product?
 What would a new person on the team need to know about this product?**

 Vet360 is providing Address Validation.
-There are several situations where the Veteran will need make choices in order to properly select a more accurate address option or to override provided options and use their entered address.
+There are several situations where the Veteran will need to make choices in order to properly select a more accurate address option or to override provided options.

 This is sometimes due to the situations where Pitney Bowes Spectrum address database has not yet caught up to the cartographical realities of the US housing market,  and the Veteran should be able to confirm that "yes, this is actually a real address."

-This Address Override Feature needs UX in various places to allow the Veteran to complete their address edit workflow easily and accurately.
+This Address Override feature requires UX in various places to allow the Veteran to complete their address edit workflow easily and accurately.
   1. Veteran enters accurate address.
 If the entered address matches the database address with the highest Confidence Score, the updated address displays on the UI.
   2. Veteran enters inaccurate address.
 The UI will display the entered address and up to 3 address suggestions and allow the Veteran to edit the entered address or the Veteran is required to select 1 address to continue to complete the update.
   3. Veteran eneters inaccurate address that the database cannot identify.
 The UI will display the entered address with no address suggestions and allow the user to edit the address or continue with the address override.

-  We have clickable prototypes that map out each of the mentioned UX scenarios and needs user testing to answer several questions regarding the workflow and UI.
+  We have clickable prototypes that map out each of the mentioned UX scenarios and we need user testing to answer several questions regarding the usability of the workflow and UI.

 3.  **Research questions: What question(s) do you hope to be able to answer after completing this research?**

-- Is the messaging clear about their entered address - 'Unrecognized' - to the Veteran?
+- Is the messaging clear to the Veteran about their entered address if the database does not recognize it?
+- Is it clear to the Veteran on how to proceed by selecting their entered address or an address suggestion?
-- Is it
+- Is it clear to the Veteran on how to edit their entered address?
+- Is it clear to the Veteran that they can go back to the address suggestion screen before they confirm the address update?
-- Does it cause the Veteran any confusion if the 'Continue/Update/Cancel' buttons on the mobile form
+- Does it cause the Veteran any confusion if the 'Continue/Update/Cancel' buttons on the mobile form?

 4.  **Hypothesis: What is your hypothesis for this research?**